GoogleChrome/developer.chrome.com/site/en/docs/webstore/play_edu_tos/index.md

 ---

-In connection with the Google Chrome Web Store, Google may make certain Chrome Web Store applications available in Google’s Play for Education site.
+In connection with the Google Chrome Web Store, Google may make certain Chrome Web Store applications available in Google's Play for Education site.

 If You or Your organization is interested in participating, please verify that the Contact Information below is correct and that the person listed is a qualified representative from Your